Jubatian/rrpge-spec/specs/acc_arch.rst

 Note that the CPU when writing always performs an R-M-W operation as defined in "Memory accessing" in "cpu_arch.rst".
-Moreover in the RRPGE system banking in a Video memory page or the Video peripheral area for writing is only allowed if the respective page is also banked in for read on the same location.
+Moreover in the RRPGE system banking in a Video memory page for writing is only allowed if the respective page is also banked in for read on the same location.

 These properties allow for simplifying the latching logic greatly in emulators as from the CPU's point of view normal 16 bit accesses happen only affected by